corda/token-sdk/README.md

 ## Release Candidate 01

 Release candidate 1 is available.
-Please see branch `releases/RC-01`.
+Please see branch `release/1.0-RC01`.

 Known issues:

 1. Redeem flows still require refactoring.
-2. Some tests are ignored while we investigate why they are failing 3.
+2. Some tests are ignored while we investigate why they are failing
+3. Docs and examples are still to come.

 ## What is the token SDK?